-A Remarketing Audience is a list of cookies or mobile advertising IDs that represent a set of users to which you want to show one or more targeted ads.
-You create Remarketing Audiences in Google Analytics based on user behavior, and then use those audiences as the basis for remarketing campaigns in your other ad accounts like AdWords and DoubleClick Bid Manager.In this article:
+A remarketing audience is a list of cookies or mobile-advertising IDs that represents a group of users you want to re-engage because of their likelihood to convert.
+You create remarketing audiences based on user behavior on your site or app, and then use those audiences as the basis for remarketing campaigns in your ad accounts like AdWords and DoubleClick Bid Manager.In this article:

-For example, you might create each of the following Remarketing Audiences and target the users in them with the following kinds of ads.
+For example, you might create each of the following remarketing audiences and engage the users in them with the following kinds of ads.

 |Audience criteria||Ad type|

 |Users who viewed product-detail pages, but didn’t add those items to their carts||Ads for the items they didn't add to their carts|

 |Users who added items to their carts, but didn’t complete their purchases||Ads with a discount code for the items in their carts|

 |Users who purchased items X and Y||Ads for related item Z|